Pjsrcool/SCG-Research/Notes/jalangi2_proxy/realworld/babel_config_6_strict_mode.md

 web-components-realworld-example-app | ? | App cannot install properly

 ## Conclusion
-There were 16 projects tested.
-1/16 work.
+There were 13/16 projects installed and build sucessfully.
+1/13 of the projects converted to ES5 under proxy.
 The most common error was `Uncaught TypeError: Assignment to constant variable.`